sercankulcu/sercankulcu.github.io/_teaching/2021-fall-teaching-4.md

 ---
-title: "Teaching experience 1"
+title: "Professional English"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2021-fall-teaching-4
-venue: "University 1, Department"
+venue: "University of Giresun, Department of Computer Programming"
-date: 2014-01-01
+date: 2021-01-01
-location: "City, Country"
+location: "Giresun, Turkey"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.